 It has been a good year so far for comedian Mike Lawrence.
 This year alone, he’s appeared on Totally Biased, filmed his first ever Half Hour special for Comedy Central and now his debut stand-up album, Sadamantium is now out on the market.
-The name of the album certainly makes sense for Lawrence, who is a huge comic book fan; and for those of you who may not get the reference, adamantium is an indestructible metal alloy that Wolverine from the X-Men has bonded to his claws.
+The name of the album certainly makes sense for Lawrence, who is a huge comic book fan; and for those of you who may not get the reference, adamantium is an indestructible metal alloy that Wolverine from the X-Men has bonded to his skeleton, and those infamous claws.
 Sadamantium is well, the sad version of that for comedians.

 Lawrence is one of those guys that doesn’t mind making fun of himself and his interests.
 He opens the album talking about how much of a nerd he is and how he got picked on as a kid, but never understood why he was being called “Sloth.”
 Lawrence explains, “The worst part about that was I hadn’t seen The Goonies at that point so I had to go home and rent the reason why I was being made fun of.”
 Lawrence is very adamant about how nerdy he is but admits he is not a fan of the Star Wars movies because he saw Spaceballs first.
 “When I saw Star Wars, it was just unfunny Spaceballs to me.”